Sonali Shah: BBC Sport

-In 2010 Shah went to Delhi, to present coverage of the Commonwealth Games for BBC Sport on BBC One and BBC Two.
+In 2010, Shah went to Delhi, to present coverage of the Commonwealth Games for BBC Sport on BBC One and BBC Two.
 She was one of the main reporters for the events coverage.

 She was one of three BBC presenters, along with Manish Bhasin and Rishi Persad, at the 2011 Cricket World Cup in the Indian sub-continent.
 Also in 2011, she reported from the University Boat Race. and Wimbledon.
 She regularly presents a special programme for BBC One called British Olympic Dreams, broadcast since February 2011, that follows the Britain's potential Olympic hopefuls for 2012.
-She also anchored shows on BBC Three during the games as well as being stationed at Lords for the archery.
+She also anchored daytime coverage on BBC Three during the games as well as being stationed at Lords for the archery.

 BBC News

 In 2009, Shah made a move to the BBC News Channel's Business News on top of Newsround.
 She can be seen occasionally broadcasting in the afternoon and evening.

 In August 2011, Shah moved to BBC World News.
-She presented the daytime bulletin on the Weekend and remains a relief presenter.
+She presented the daytime bulletin on the weekend and remains a relief presenter.
 In December 2011, she stood in for Rhod Sharp on Up All Night.
 She focuses on BBC News and BBC Sport.

 Shah was among the BBC News team for the Diamond Jubilee of Queen Elizabeth II coverage on BBC One.
 Shah was a reporter from the crowds at The Mall.

 In May 2014, Shah became a sports reporter for Today, the daily morning news programme for BBC Radio 4.

 Other

 On 2 March 2013, Sonali Shah and her Newsround co-presenter Ore Oduba appeared on the BBC's Let's Dance for Comic Relief, dancing to "Hey Ya!" by Outkast.
 They were eliminated, and did not get through to the final.

 In 2014, Shah became a presenter of house-buying BBC TV show Escape to the Country.
 She also presented the spin-off to this programme, "Escape to the Perfect Town" and "I Escaped to the Country".

 In August 2016, Shah covered for sports presenter Matt Williams on BBC Radio 2 during Simon Mayo Drivetime 3-week summer break.

+In April 2021, Shah began presenting the Sunday Breakfast show on Magic Radio.

+She follows the Jain faith.
+She was one of the seven public figures who entered the Pilgrimage series, in 2024, following the North Wales Pilgrim's Way.